 Before participating in this lesson, students should understand the relationships between various functions and their graphs.
 Their knowledge should cover linear, quadratic, higher-degree-polynomial, exponential, and trigonometric functions.
 They should also be able to use a graphing calculator to edit data, create scatter plots, and draw functions over those plots.

-Instructions for using TI-83 and TI-84 calculators for regression are available here.
+Instructions for Regression on TI-83 and TI-84 calculators

 Each experiment in this section stands alone.
 Consider selecting the activities that apply functions that students have already seen.